back to team︁

 Partner

-David Goldman is a Partner of Celesta Capital.
-Prior to joining Celesta, he was an Associate at Paxion Capital, analyzing direct and fund investments across industries.
+Prior to joining Celesta, David was an Associate at Paxion Capital, analyzing direct and fund investments across industries.
 While at Paxion, David took an operational role in the finance org of one of the firm’s portfolio companies helping to raise capital and oversee cash management in Saudi Arabia and the US.
 David started his career as an Analyst at DBO Partners, where he advised on M&A and capital raises for Semiconductor and Infrastructure Software companies.

 Focus Areas